gbentaieb/simple-360-player/README.md

 simple-360-player
 ===============

-The one-player-core is a Javascript library that aims to provide a tool to easily create and integrate 360 video player in your web pages.
+The simple-360-player is a Javascript library that aims to provide a tool to easily create and integrate 360 video player in your web pages.

 ## Installation